What Is MongoDB? Identify The Advantages For Enterprise Application Development

 MongoDB makes the business scalable and agile and is currently leading the NoSQL databases.
-Some of the statistics mentioned on MongoDB website itself suggests how it has improved the scalability of the businesses.
+Some of the statistics mentioned on the MongoDB website itself suggest how it has improved the scalability of the businesses.

 For instance, Telefonica has improved the storage costs by 67% and its performance has become 100 times better with the inclusion of MongoDB.
 MetLife too has developed a 360-degree view by including over 100Mn customers in a single quarter with the help of this database.

 Salesforce has fast-tracked its marketing cloud’s roadmap by a year with the database.
 Mailbox has expanded to over 1Mn people within a week.
 All these are just some of the examples of how MongoDB has become popular and has helped enterprises grow.